balunist/mbp_docs2/source/the_basics/about.rst

 .. note::
-    To maximize the capabilities of Fusion 360 and MapBoards Pro, implement these best practices:
+    Unlock the full capabilities of Fusion 360 and MapBoards Pro by adhering to these best practices:

     - Always start by creating a component to house your 3D body and associated resources like sketches.
 Never place 3D bodies directly at the root, outside of